iterative/dvc.org/content/docs/command-reference/status.md

 `targets`.
 (Changes are reported only against these.)
 When this is combined with the `--with-deps` option, a search is made for changes in other stages that affect each target.

+In he `remote` mode, if `targets` are files/directories tracked by DVC, DVC will only compare the cache for them, skipping the rest.

 In the `local` mode, changes are detected through the hash value of every file listed in every DVC-file in question against the corresponding file in the file